Workplace Stress Definition

 Under the Employment Standards Act, sick leave is not paid, meaning employers do not have to pay people taking a stress leave.
 However, employers are allowed to pay employees on stress leave if they so choose, and many employers do provide for sick pay in their employment contracts.

 However, there are other ways to recoup lost pay for taking a sick leave:

 Disability Insurance and Stress Leave

 If an employee has a short-term disability policy through work, they can collect insurance to pay their salary on stress leave.
 However, generally, to be eligible, the stress must be serious, like depression, and it must make the employee “totally disabled” from working.

 Employees who have short term disability insurance denied for their stress leave are encouraged to call our firm for a free consultation.

-In addition, in more serious cases, employees with long term disability insurance polices can apply for pay for stress leave that lasts longer than around 90 to 120 days.
+In addition, in more serious cases, employees with long term disability insurance policies can apply for pay for stress leave that lasts longer than 90 to 120 days.